Make Energy An Asset, Not An Afterthought

 Where to start?

 If the successes achieved by companies in the PEW Center survey seem to be beyond your company’s budget, resources or manpower, you may want to try something simple that

 can still have plenty of impact: Start managing your energy asset by managing your motors.

 If your facility is like most others, motor-driven systems consume a large portion of your energy use.
 The sponsors of the Motor Decisions MatterSM Campaign have developed a suite of resources to help you and your team be more effective in managing those systems and, in turn, your energy asset.
 Visit the MDM Website (www.motorsmatter.org) to access these resources and begin making energy an asset, not an afterthought.
-MT
+LMT

 The Motor Decisions Matter (MDM) campaign is managed by the Consortium for Energy Efficiency (CEE), a North American nonprofit organization that promotes energy-saving products, equipment and technologies.
 For further information, contact MDM staff at firstname.lastname@example.org or (617) 589-3949.